 Our study has some potential limitations.
-First, our life table methods and the resulting estimates of life expectancy assume that experience a set of fatality rates, which vary by age, based on their year of breast cancer diagnosis rather than on their year of birth (‘period life expectancy’).
+First, our life table methods and the resulting estimates of life expectancy assume that breast cancer patients experience a set of fatality rates, which vary by age, based on their year of breast cancer diagnosis rather than on their year of birth (‘period life expectancy’).
 True, or ‘cohort’, life expectancy is based on survival times from diagnosis to death of women in the same birth cohort.
-The limitation of period life expectancy notwithstanding, it is commonly reported summary of a population’s mortality because cohort life expectancy can only be computed after all individuals have died.
+The limitation of period life expectancy notwithstanding, it is commonly used to summarize a population’s mortality experience because cohort life expectancy can only be computed after all individuals have died.
 Empirically, cohort-based fatality rates were at most 20% smaller than period-based fatality rates (eAppendix J).
-This difference corresponds to a gain in life expectancy of 10.88 years between 1975 and 2002 (10.94 years in primary analysis) with the following contributions: 62% from advances in breast cancer treatment, 28% from earlier detection, and 11% from advances in the treatment of other diseases (61%, 27%, and 11% in primary analysis).
+This difference corresponds to a gain in life expectancy of 10.88 years between 1975 and 2002 (the gain was 10.94 years in our primary analysis) with the following contributions: 62% from advances in breast cancer treatment, 28% from earlier detection, and 11% from advances in the treatment of other diseases (61%, 27%, and 11% in primary analysis).

 Second, we cannot quantify the contribution of individual types of treatment because patients typically received multiple modalities.
-Third, we cannot quantify the contribution of specific factors that produced the observed effectiveness of detection (e.g., improved standards in the interpretation of mammograms) because SEER does not capture screening information or the circumstances leading to diagnosis. , we do not quantify the contribution of earlier detection and advances in breast cancer treatment after the introduction of a specific innovation. diffusion of novel chemotherapy agents, imaging modalities, and new clinical and surgical techniques occurs slowly over time rather than immediately after introduction.
+Third, we cannot quantify the contribution of specific factors that produced the observed effectiveness of detection (e.g., improved standards in the interpretation of mammograms) because SEER does not capture screening information or the circumstances leading to diagnosis.
+Fourth, we do not quantify the contribution of earlier detection and advances in breast cancer treatment after the introduction of a specific innovation.
+The effect of specific innovations is difficult to track because the diffusion of novel chemotherapy agents, imaging modalities, and new clinical and surgical techniques occurs slowly over time rather than immediately after introduction.35,36 Finally, we required that breast cancer death must have occurred within 10 years of diagnosis when calculating case fatality rates to partially mitigate lead time bias.
+We vary the time interval between 8 years and 12 years and reach identical substantive conclusions (eAppendix I).

 In conclusion, several factors contributed to the gain in life expectancy for breast cancer patients.
 More widespread screening increased the proportion of small-sized tumors among newly diagnosed breast cancer patients.
 At the same time, incremental improvements in medical care reduced the risk of death among breast cancer patients from breast cancer itself.
-As patients lived longer, they also benefited from advances in treating other diseases, such as CVD.
+As patients lived longer, they also benefited from advances in treating other diseases, such as CVD, from which they otherwise have died.
 We apply existing demographic methods to disentangle the precise contribution of earlier detection and advances in breast cancer treatment on the gain in life expectancy, accounting for concurrent advances in the treatment of other diseases.
 The value of screening is based on the balance of potential benefits of earlier detection and potential harms from overdiagnosis and overtreatment.
 Our study assessed the benefit of early detection on its contribution to the gain in life expectancy.
-When the harms losses in life expectancy, it will be possible to directly measure the balance of benefits and harms.
+When it becomes possible to measure the harms as losses in life expectancy, it will be possible to directly measure the balance of benefits and harms.
 This common approach may clarify the controversy about whether mammography confers net benefit.

 Acknowledgements: We thank Jonathan Skinner, Harold Sox, and H. Gilbert Welch for helpful comments and suggestions.